mattbocosoft/presentation-gitflow-and-semanticversioning/README.md

 Gitflow works best on an Agile team where releases and versioning are flexible and value is placed on "responding to change over following a plan".
 In Gitflow, releases are not assigned a version (e.g. X.Y.Z) until code-complete.
 This flows well with teams who think about a release in terms of the new features or bug fixes that the release comprised of, rather than teams that commonly talk about releases more abstractly by their version.
 As [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) creator of Extreme Programming (XP) recommends, Agile teams should think about releases in terms of "themes", functionality for each release that has been specified at a high level.
 This also encourages all product members, not just developers, to be more aware of the current features in development.
 It's easy to get out-of-touch with a product, its features, and the value being delivered to users when the team depends too heavily on version numbers.
 Additionally, when version numbers change, like in the case of hotfixes, a team that depends on version numbers will have to scramble to readjust their release plan whereas a team using release themes will not be affected.

 A separate continuous integration job should be created for each release branch so that QA can test changes made before deployment.
+Once a release branch is merged back into the develop branch and the master branch, the release branch should be deleted.
+As usual, this will not delete the commits that made up the release branch, but rather only the lightweight pointer that pointed to the head of the release branch, which is no longer needed since no more changes should be committed to the release branch.

 ###Hotfix Branches